Chapter 2 in the series WHO STOLE THE LAND?

 By the early 1700s, the Dutch had developed a picture of the distribution of the Khokhoe/Khoi people.
 None of them had any agriculture and they lived essentially as semi-nomadic clans rather than nations.
 They appeared to have no metalworking technology and were thereby of the Stone Age.
 Their rituals bordered on the bizarre, such as removing one testicle from every young male and a finger from any woman who had lost a husband.
 The Dutch, along with visitors to the Cape, were variously intrigued and revolted by several of their practices.
 The fact that they covered themselves in pungent rancid animal fat and soot did not help.
 They in turn looked down on the Dutch for working the land – slaves to the soil.

 The nation-clans were distributed for hundreds of miles to the east and somewhat less dramatically to the north from the Cape.
 Somewhere to the east were the powerful Inqua Khoi and somewhere to the north were the apparently more successful Namaqua.
 The suffix “-qua” means “people”.
 The northeast interior was the dry semi-desert home of the physically small and distantly related San Bushmen, armed with bows and arrows and terrifyingly slow-working deadly poison on those arrows.
 The Khoi/Khoekhoe called them the Obiqua; the “murderer people”.
+This is a good point at which to point out that the Bushmen who remain today do not at all appreciate the term “San”, considering it derogatory.
+It is a good example of latter day professors trying to be politically correct and getting it exactly wrong.

 ♦ The Wreck of the Stavenisse